FoldingCommunity/fah-client-documentation/docs/source/linux/installation_linux.rst

 .. note::

-   Please note that in order to satisfy the fahcontrol dependencies, you may need to manually configure python-gtk2 repository for your distribution.
+   Please note that in order to satisfy fahcontrol dependencies, you may need to manually configure python-gtk2 repository for your distribution.
 Additional information can be found here: https://packages.ubuntu.com/bionic/amd64/python-gtk2/download

 #.
 Navigate to https://foldingathome.org/alternative-downloads/